 Human Rights Defense Center

 DEDICATED TO PROTECTING HUMAN RIGHTS

-July 14, 2015

-SENT VIA EMAIL ONLY
+July 28, 2016 SENT VIA EMAIL

+Charles Lee

-Charles Lee Deputy Associate Assistant Administrator for Environmental Justice USEPA, Office of Environmental Justice (2201-A) 1200 Pennsylvania Avenue, NW Washington, DC 20460
+Deputy Associate Assistant Administrator for Environmental Justice USEPA, Office of Environmental Justice (2201-A)

+1200 Pennsylvania Avenue, NW

+Washington, DC 20460

-Re: Comment on the inclusion of prisoner populations in EPA's Draft Framework for EJ 2020 Action Agenda
+Re: Updated comment on the inclusion of prisoner populations in the Environmental Protection Agency's EJ 2020 Action Agenda

 Dear Mr. Lee:

-The Human Rights Defense Center's (HRDC) Prison Ecology Project and the undersigned organizations submit the following comment on the Environmental Protection Agency's EJ 2020 Action Agenda Framework.

-While it is encouraging to see the EPA attempting to increase the effectiveness of Executive Order 12898 and Title VI of the Civil Rights Act in protecting communities that have been overburdened by industrial pollution, we also find that there is a significant piece missing to the dialogue thus far: recognition of the vast number of prisoners and their families as an extremely and uniquely overburdened population.1

-The need for EJ 2020 comes from the unfortunate reality that many of the environmental permit approvals that have taken place in recent decades, and continue today, fall into a category of poverty discrimination policies which almost exclusively impact poor communities, with a disproportionate impact on poor communities of color.
+The Human Rights Defense Center's (HRDC) Prison Ecology Project and the undersigned organizations and individuals submit the following comment on the Environmental Protection Agency's EJ 2020 Action Agenda.
+While it is encouraging to see the EPA attempting to increase the effectiveness of Executive Order 12898 and Title VI of the Civil Rights Act in protecting communities that have been overburdened by industrial pollution, we also find that there is a significant piece missing to the dialogue thus far: recognition of the vast number of prisoners and their families as an extremely and uniquely overburdened population.1 The need for EJ 2020 comes from the unfortunate reality that many of the environmental permit approvals that have taken place in recent decades, and continue today, fall into a category of poverty discrimination policies which almost exclusively impact poor communities, with a disproportionate impact on poor communities of color.
 Few industrial sectors exemplify this more clearly than the prison industry.2